Marionettes and Other Ghosts of Vision

 My desire to perform in my own story without exposing my Self compels me to participate in the scene from behind the lens at a safe distance from the intimacies of relationship while remaining fully engaged with my subject in the collaborative process.
 The subjects become my character portraying one moment from my vision in each scene, as they tap into their own creativity to explore personas to fit my story.
 Marionettes and Other Ghosts of Vision celebrates this collaborative process between my Self and my Subjects.
 The story hints at what role these souls might have played in this space, the Ghosts of this seemingly haunted, former railroad employee hospital, rumored psyche ward, who are now forever lost in the palpable spirit of this abandoned place.

-Marionettes and Other Ghosts of Vision has been selected for the 2019 exhibition Solo Series: Four Points of View at Viewpoint Photographic Art Center and will be on display in the Main Gallery from August 6 to September 7, 2019.
+Marionettes and Other Ghosts of Vision from the exhibit ~ Solo Series: Three Points of View, Viewpoint Photographic Art Center, August 6 - September 7, 2019.

 Return To The Desert